leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-intraoperative-cornearefractive
 - Isn’t Cataract surgery done by laser?
+- Can cut my cataract
+- I heard there is laser to cure cataract
+- Is the cataract surgery done by laser?
+- Is cataract surgery bladeless
 - What is the method of surgery for Cataract?
 - Do doctors perform surgeries for Cataracts using laser?
 - What are the steps of surgery for Cataracts?